Punjab, India: Religion

 The Sikh shrine, Golden Temple (Harmandir Sahib), is in the city of Amritsar, which houses the Shiromani Gurdwara Parbandhak Committee, the topmost Sikh religious body.
 The Sri Akal Takht Sahib, which is within the Golden Temple complex, is the highest temporal seat of Sikhs.
 Of the five Takhts (Temporal Seats of religious authority) of Sikhism, three are in Punjab.
-These are Sri Akal Takht Sahib, Damdama Sahib and Anandpur Sahib.
+These are Sri Akal Takht Sahib, Damdama Sahib, and Anandpur Sahib.
 At least one Sikh Gurdwara can be found in almost every village in the state, as well as in the towns and cities (in various architectural styles and sizes).

 Hindu Mandirs can be found all over Punjab with the Shri Durgiana Mandir in Amritsar, and the Shri Devi Talab Mandir in Jalandhar visited by many pilgrims every year.
-A segment of Punjabi Hindus exhibit syncretic religious traditions in spiritual kinship with Sikhism.
-This not only includes veneration of the Sikh Gurus in private practice but also visit to Sikh Gurdwaras in addition to Hindu Mandirs.
+A segment of Punjabi Hindus exhibits syncretic religious traditions in spiritual kinship with Sikhism.
+This not only includes veneration of the Sikh Gurus in private practice but also visits to Sikh Gurdwaras in addition to Hindu Mandirs.